 It is critical that investigators and study staff ensure that research study information, including accrual data, is being entered into the OnCore database on an on-going basis.
 Accurate and timely information in OnCore serves as a basis for Case CCC tracking and reporting capabilities.
 Please make every effort to ensure that information on your studies in OnCore is complete.

 Institutional Review Board (IRB)

-The IRB review responsibilities are performed by the IRB offices and committees of University Hospitals Case Medical Center and Cleveland Clinic.
+The IRB review responsibilities are performed by the IRB offices and committees of University Hospitals Cleveland Medical Center and Cleveland Clinic.
 All new cancer and cancer-related protocols must be submitted to the IRB of the lead Principal Investigator's institution.
 The same procedures apply to amendments, continuing reviews, SAEs, deviations and other protocol-related actions.

-University Hospitals Case Medical Center Cancer IRB
+University Hospitals Cleveland Medical Center Cancer IRB

 Carol Fedor, RN, ND, CCRC